AliTopal89/practicego/README.md

 }
 ```

 Anonymous functions have a number of features which make them useful, two of which we're using above.
-Firstly, they can be executed at the same time that the're declared - this is what the () at the end of the anonymous function is doing.Secondly they maintain access to the lexical scope they are defined in - all the variables that are available at the point when you declare the anonymous function are also available in the body of the function.
+Firstly, they can be executed at the same time that the're declared - this is what the `()` at the end of the anonymous function is doing.
+Secondly they maintain access to the lexical scope they are defined in - all the variables that are available at the point when you declare the anonymous function are also available in the body of the function.

  >Lexical scoping (sometimes known as static scoping ) is a convention used with many programming languages that sets the scope (range of functionality) of a variable so that it may only be called (referenced) from within the block of code in which it is defined.